hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 ## Migrating individually managed policies to versioned policy sets

-Individually managed policies were a proof-of-concept feature in Terraform Enterprise which allowed editing policy code directly in the UI and combining these policies into policy sets.
+Individually managed policies were a proof-of-concept feature in Terraform Cloud which allowed editing policy code directly in the UI and combining these policies into policy sets.
 This workflow is deprecated and is being replaced by versioned policy sets, which are managed as an immutable, atomic, and versioned unit, using VCS or directly uploading entire policy sets through the API.

 If you already have policy sets defined which reference individually managed policies directly, you can quickly and easily migrate them to versioned policy sets.